A Tale of Two Books …

 Ha!

-That book snowballed, accumulating layers and becoming increasingly complex, as I tried to more deeply fathom the themes I was writing about.
+That book snowballed, accumulating layers and becoming increasingly complex, as I tried to more deeply fathom the themes I wrote about.

 Broadly speaking, those themes reflect three worlds I have encountered during my life.